Catholic in Tradition, Biblical in Faith, Sacramental in Worship

 For each week's schedule of Saint's Days & Holy Days, and the Epistoller's Schedule, see the schedule on our "About Us" page

-Parish Dates to Note in December/January:
+Parish Dates to Note in May:

 Parish Women’s (Healthy!)
-Breakfast: meets next on Saturday, January 14 at 10.30 AM (after Morning Prayer at 10.00 AM)
+Breakfast: meets next on Saturday, May 6 at 10.30 AM (after Morning Prayer at 10.00 AM)

-Parish Men's Not-So- Healthy Breakfast: Saturday, December 31 in David Hall at 10.30 AM (after Morning Prayer at 10.00 AM)
+Parish Men's Not-So- Healthy Breakfast: Saturday, May 27 in David Hall at 10.30 AM (after Morning Prayer at 10.00 AM)

 9.00 AM - Morning Prayer

-9.30 AM - the Holy Eucharist & Sermon (Fr Wilcox, celebrant & preacher)
+9.30 AM - the Holy Eucharist (sung): Bp Ng'ang'a, preacher, Fr Wilcox, celebrant

 Finally…